xorel/addon-pyone/README.rst

 GenerateDS creates members from most returned parameters, however, some elements in the XSD are marked as anyType and GenerateDS cannot generate members automatically, TEMPLATE and USER_TEMPLATE are the common ones.
-Pyone will allow accessing its contents as a play python dictionary.
+Pyone will allow accessing its contents as a plain python dictionary.

 .. code:: python